Configuration Spaces of Manifolds with Boundary: Relation and small models for ``good'' spaces

+Note that these relations are precisely the ones obtained by considering the differential of a graph in $\mGraphs_{A}(k)$ with exactly one internal vertex.

-The relations for $\# T = 2$ are perturbations of the symmetry relation of $\GG{P}(V)$, and the relations for $\# T = 3$ are perturbations of the Arnold relations in $\enV(V)$ (where, by ``perturbation'', we informally mean that the perturbed relation is the sum of the standard relation and terms which have a strictly lower number of generators $\tilde\omega_{vv'}$).
-Note that these relations are precisely the ones obtained by considering the differential of a graph in $\aGraphs_{A}(k)$ with exactly one internal vertex.
+The relations for $\# T = 2$ are perturbations of the symmetry relation of $\GG{P}(V)$, in the sense that it is the sum of the standard relation and terms which have a strictly lower number of generators $\tilde\omega_{vv'}$):